tkeskita/unstructured_grids/README.md

 - Unstructured grid data is saved as text strings (UG Storage) inside Blend files.

-- Undo (CTRL + Z) is not working correctly, but undo is supported indirectly:
-  Use operator *Update UG Data and Storage from Blender* to sync changes made in Blender for safekeeping in UG Storage.
-To undo, use operator *Restore UG Data from UG Storage*.
+- Undo (CTRL + Z) is not working correctly, but one-step undo is supported indirectly: Use *Update to Storage* to sync changes made in Blender for safekeeping in UG Storage.
+To undo, use *Restore from Storage*.

 - Boundary face patches can be changed by assigning material for faces